ds5110/git-intro/README.md

 ## Update a repo

-Remember, before making local changes:
+* Usually a good idea to sync your repo before making changes.
 ```
 git pull
 ```

-* Remember to add/update the `.gitignore` file to keep big things out of version control.
+* Remember to keep big files and directories out of version control with `.gitignore`
-* Commit your changes and push them back to github:
+* Commit your changes locally and push them back to the origin on github:
 ```
 git add .
-git commit -m "some informative message about what I did"
+git commit -m "some informative message about what you did"
 git push origin main
 ```

 ## Document for reproducibility

 Results must be reproducible.
-Provide clear instructions for every step, including data access.
+Provide clear instructions for every step in the data-processing pipeline, including data access.
+For example:

 * Step 1: Download the CSV file from the [ISL](http://statlearning.com) website with the following command